'Rick and Morty' Season 5 Set for June Premiere on Adult Swim - TheNewsTrace

-“Rick and Morty” Season 5 will debut this summer time on Adult Swim.
+“Rick and Morty” Season 5 will debut this summer season on Adult Swim.

 The community introduced Tuesday that the hit animated collection will return with new episodes on June 20 at 11:00 p.m.
 ET/PT.
 As well as, the community is declaring the date Rick and Morty Day.
 The announcement was accompanied by a brand new trailer.